AdamPGreen/jargon-jar-v4/docs/project_milestones.md

 5. Update our Slack app configuration to use the new command structure

 This will require modifying the existing command handler, creating helper functions for the different subcommands, and updating the Slack app settings.
 Can you help me implement this new command structure?"

+## Web Dashboard Authentication Implementation (Week 7)

+### Goal
+Enable a clear entry path for users to either install the app on new workspaces or sign into the web dashboard for workspaces where the app is already installed.

+### Implementation Plan
+1. **Landing Page Development:**
+   - [ ] Create unified landing page (`app/page.tsx`) with dual-purpose entry points
+   - [ ] Design and implement "Add to Slack" button with proper OAuth scopes
+   - [ ] Design and implement "Sign in to Jargon Jar" button using Supabase Auth
+   - [ ] Add conditional messaging for returning users from workspaces without the app installed
+   - [ ] Implement responsive layout for mobile/desktop with brand styling

+2. **Supabase Auth Configuration:**
+   - [ ] Configure Slack provider in Supabase Authentication dashboard
+   - [ ] Set correct scopes (`identity.basic`, `identity.email`, `identity.avatar`)
+   - [ ] Configure proper redirect URI for Supabase Auth callback
+   - [ ] Verify environment variables for Supabase and Slack credentials

+3. **Authentication Routes:**
+   - [ ] Create Supabase Auth callback handler (`app/auth/callback/route.ts`)
+   - [ ] Implement workspace existence check after successful authentication
+   - [ ] Set up proper redirects based on workspace installation status
+   - [ ] Implement session cookie management via Supabase SSR

+4. **Protected Routes & Middleware:**
+   - [ ] Create Next.js middleware for `/dashboard/*` route protection
+   - [ ] Implement session validation and token refresh logic
+   - [ ] Configure redirects to sign-in page for unauthenticated users
+   - [ ] Test middleware with both authenticated and unauthenticated users

+5. **User-Workspace Linking:**
+   - [ ] Create server component logic to fetch user's Slack ID from Supabase Auth
+   - [ ] Implement lookup of existing user record in `public.users` table
+   - [ ] Handle workspace association for dashboard data fetching
+   - [ ] Create error states for users without workspace association

+6. **Dashboard Layout:**
+   - [ ] Create dashboard layout component with session context
+   - [ ] Implement workspace data fetching based on authenticated user
+   - [ ] Add workspace selector (for users in multiple workspaces)
+   - [ ] Create loading and error states for dashboard components

+7. **Sign-Out Functionality:**
+   - [ ] Implement sign-out button in dashboard header/sidebar
+   - [ ] Create sign-out handler with proper session termination
+   - [ ] Add redirect to landing page after successful sign-out

+### Technical Considerations
+- Using `@supabase/ssr` for Next.js App Router integration
+- Separate the Slack *installation* flow (bot permissions) from the web *authentication* flow (user identity)
+- Leverage existing `workspaces` and `users` tables populated during app installation
+- Implement proper RLS policies for data access in dashboard components

+### Next Session Prompt
+"Let's start implementing the web dashboard entry points and authentication flow.
+First, let's create the unified landing page (`app/page.tsx`) with both the 'Add to Slack' and 'Sign in to Jargon Jar' buttons.
+We'll need to:

+1. Create the landing page layout with branding elements
+2. Implement the 'Add to Slack' button with the correct installation URL
+3. Implement the 'Sign in to Jargon Jar' button using Supabase Auth
+4. Handle query parameters for installation requirement messaging
+5. Set up responsive design for all screen sizes

+Can you help me implement this landing page as our first step towards the web dashboard?"